 Quantity: One disc (350g)

-This disc of pu-erh has been aging since 2000 and was made using traditional slow-process fermentation.
-The larger leaves make this tea taste stronger and gives it a heavier feeling in the mouth.
+This disc has been aging since 2000 and was made using traditional slow process fermentation.
+This tea has a lighter, sweeter flavor than the Big Leaf Pu-erh (2000).

 Pu-erh comes from Yunnan Province in southern China.
 After the tea leaves are picked and processed, the tea is fermented, formed into cakes of various shapes, and then aged.
 Pu-erh is the only tea that is intentionally aged and the longer the tea sits, the smoother it tastes.
 Pu-erh tea can benefit human health and has been studied in China and France, but not all pu-erh on the market is safe.
 To meet increasing demand for pu-erh, manufacturers developed the wet-pile fermentation process, which accelerates flavor and color development but mimics composting and can harbor bad microorganisms.
 It can be difficult to trace process and origin of pu-erh, but trust your nose--it should never smell of anything reminiscent of mildew.